 The first US Open snowboarding competition was held in 1982 at Suicide Six, a small alpine race hill in Woodstock, Vermont.
 In 1985, Stratton hosted the US Open Snowboarding Championships, where the venue was officially named and remained through its 30th anniversary in 2012, making it the longest-running snowboarding competition in the world.
 In 2013, Burton’s US Open moved to Vail Colorado.
 Snowboarding has elevated the sport of skiing to new heights of halfpipes and jumps, and amazing athletes like Kelly Clark, Ross Powers, Hannah Teter, Gretchen Bleiler, and Shaun White.

 Snowboarding was first featured in the 1998 Winter Olympics in Nagano, Japan and now it is one of the prime time events featured at the Winter Olympics adopted by the IOC to build viewership and interest in the Olympics among younger people worldwide.
-The message to parents is that if your young kid wants to be a snowboarder, do not automatically think that he or she will get into drugs, foul language, etc., the rap formerly associated with the sport… snowboarding has moved from radical toward the mainstream.
+The message to parents is that if your young kid wants to be a snowboarder, don’t automatically think that he or she will get into drugs, foul language, etc., the rap formerly associated with the sport… snowboarding has moved from radical toward the mainstream.